Albert0i/probabilistic-data-structure/README.2.md

   await redis.xAck(streamKey, group, messageId)
 ```

-Depending on `key` parameter, Redis Stream can be consumed in three ways:
+Depending on `key` parameter, stream can be consumed in three ways:
-- `0-0` to start reading from the first message;
+- `0-0` to start reading from the first message (sequential from start);
-- Any valid `messageId` to return entries with an ID greater than the provided id;
+- Any valid `messageId` to return entries with an ID greater than the provided ID (random access);
-- For [XREAD](https://redis.io/docs/latest/commands/xread/), the special `$` ID to signal the stream that we want only the new thing;
+- For [XREAD](https://redis.io/docs/latest/commands/xread/), the special `$` ID to signal the stream that we want only the new thing (sequential from end);
 - For [XREADGROUP](https://redis.io/docs/latest/commands/xreadgroup/), the special `>` ID, which means that the consumer want to receive only messages that were never delivered to any other consumer.
-It just means, give me new messages.
+It just means, give me new messages (sequential from end).

+[XREAD](https://redis.io/docs/latest/commands/xread/) and [XREADGROUP](https://redis.io/docs/latest/commands/xreadgroup/) are O(1), which you may wonder how?
+Although stream is envisaged as list, the real secret lies in Redis stream is implemented as [radix tree](https://en.wikipedia.org/wiki/Radix_tree), not list.

-Besides using a web page to create user, we also need [@faker-js/faker](https://www.npmjs.com/package/@faker-js/faker) to batch create users:
+Instead of creating thousands users using a web page, we use [@faker-js/faker](https://www.npmjs.com/package/@faker-js/faker) to cheat:
 ```
 export function generateUser() {
     return {